ibm-ecosystem-engineering/ibm-enterprise-catalog-tiles/tiles/create-resource-groups/README.md

 - Any number of resource-group names can be provided in the list at once.

 #### Note
 - Resource group's name in the cloud account has to be unique.
-Hence, providing the names of resource-groups which are already present in the account, would lead to failure during Schematics workspace execution.
+Hence, providing the names of resource-groups which are already present in the account, would lead to failure during tile workspace execution.

 ## 2. Install
 - After setting the parameter, click on **Install** to create the resource-groups.
-- The Schematics workspace gets created and executed to create the IAM resources.
+- The Schematics workspace gets created from the private catalog tile and executed to create the IAM resources.
 - The logs for resource creation can be seen in Schematics workspace.